ballerina-platform/blog/index.md

 ---
 <h1>Ballerina Blog</h1>

-> This is the Ballerina corporate blog, which brings you announcements and information on Ballerina releases.
-You can find more blogs on Ballerina in our [community-driven Tech Blog](https://medium.com/ballerina-techblog).
+> This is the official Ballerina blog.
+You'll find official release announcements and other important news related to Ballerina here.
+For blog posts written by the members of our community on various topics around Ballerina, see the community-driven [Tech Blog](https://medium.com/ballerina-techblog).

 <ul class="cBlogList">
   {% for post in site.posts %}